 About

-My Yute Soccer offers FREE soccer camps for children that focus on playing soccer with experienced and talented players and coaches.
-The program also runs a teen mentor program and holds a yearly Jamaican Jerk Cook Off Benefit Fundraiser.
-My Yute Soccer has also provided free mini camps in schools across Oakland, California.
+My Yute Soccer offers free soccer camps where children take part in soccer activities led by experienced and talented players and coaches.
+The program also runs free mini camps and a teen mentor program connected to its soccer activities.
+Each year, My Yute Soccer is supported by a Jamaican Jerk Cook Off Benefit Fundraiser.

 • Ages: 7–12 years old